lucidchain/docs/docs/Contributing/Lucid Chain backend/Lucid Chain backend.md

 LOG_LEVEL=silly  ## LOG_LEVEL CAN BE: error > warn >  info > verbose > debug > silly
 NUM_DECIMALS=2  ## 2 is the recomended.
 The maximum is 5.
-More than that doesn't make sense JWT_SECRET=yourSecretJWT ## This env variable allows you to create secure json web tokens for lucidchain API users MONGO_URI=yourMongoDBURI ## This is your mondo db uri where lucid chain stores its users credentials.
+More than that doesn't make sense JWT_SECRET=yourSecretJWT ## This env variable allows you to create secure json web tokens for lucidchain API users
 ```

 Lets talk about them and see what they do.